Field Trip Health, Inc (“Field Trip”)

 If you have given someone medical power of attorney or if someone is your legal guardian, that person can exercise your rights and make choices about your health information.
 We will verify that this person has this authority and can act for you before we take any action.

-Some provinces have enacted privacy laws or other laws respecting the confidentiality of medical information that have requirements different from, and in some cases more stringent than, those described herein.
-To the extent that an applicable provincial privacy law imposes requirements that are more restrictive than federal privacy law, the provincial law will preempt the federal law.
+Some states have enacted privacy laws or other laws respecting the confidentiality of medical information that have requirements different from, and in some cases more stringent than, those described here.
+To the extent that an applicable state privacy law imposes requirements that are more restrictive than federal privacy law, the state law will pre-empt the federal law.

-If you would like to submit a comment or complaint about our privacy practices, or request further information regarding our privacy practices, you can do so by sending a letter outlining your concerns to:
+If you would like to submit a comment or complaint about our privacy practices, or request further information regarding our privacy practices, you can do so by sending a letter outlining your concerns to the Field Trip Health Privacy Office at:

 If you believe that your privacy rights have been violated, you should contact us immediately.
 You will not be penalized or otherwise retaliated against for filing a complaint.